 This is a self-paced program which means that you can schedule as much or as little time as you want.
-Some people like to learn one week at a time, which would take 10 weeks if you followed that schedule.
+Some people want to do one or two lessons a week.
 Others dive in and binge on the lessons, Netflix style.
+If you binge, I'd suggest blocking off 10-14 days to get it done.
 I want to make sure you have the opportunity to learn how you want to learn.
-The lessons are available 24/7 on any device, so you can access it anywhere that’s convenient.
+The lessons are available 24/7 on any device, so you can access it anywhere that's convenient.

 Q. What if I don't like it or don’t feel like it's worth it?
 What’s the return policy?

 A. I’m 100% committed to Book Editing Blueprint being the only course you need to see drastic improvement in your self-editing skills.
 You will experience a transformation with your manuscript if you do the work.
 But if you’ve gone through the material, put it into action, and it still hasn’t given you a different perception, aha moment or made you go ‘Yes, I’m getting the hang of this now,' then I insist that that you reach out within 30 days for a refund.

 "Stacy's Book Editing Blueprint is all you will need to become proficient at editing your own writing.
 I wish I'd taken this course earlier in my writing - it would have saved me hours of struggling with grammar corrections and rewrites.
 The content is all-inclusive.
 The course covers everything from grammar to sentence structure, continuity to characters.
 It's a course that will benefit both fiction and nonfiction writers.
 The basics are for writers of any genre, and the lessons about what keeps a reader interested apply equally to nonfiction authors.
 Stacy's course leaves the student with lessons learned, a wealth of resources, and a path toward perfection in editing your work."